Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 The 12 month sleep regression is the biggest regression of them all in my opinion, but the one which requires us to “do” the least.
 Your baby might fight their morning nap, but most babies still need this nap despite refusing it for a couple of weeks.

 Continue to offer the nap, and limit it to 15 minutes if the lunch nap starts to shorten.
-Your baby is learning to pull up to standing, walk, and say words, they understand consistent routines for set activities and you can use this to your advantage by having a nice relaxing pre sleep ritual before your naps and bed time.
+Your baby is learning to pull up to stand, walk, and say words.
+They understand consistent routines for set activities, and you can use this to your advantage by having a nice relaxing pre-sleep ritual before your naps and bedtime.

 55 weeks old (13-14 months)

-Your baby will be very physical and being physically tired they still need 11-12 hours sleep at night but may start to show you some push back as they test their independence out on you.
+Your baby will be very physical and physically tired.
+They still need 11-12 hours of sleep at night but may start to show you some pushback as they test their independence out on you.
 Have consistent routines and allow your mini toddler plenty of time to wind down to prepare to sleep at night.
 Stories and quiet time.

 64 weeks old (16 months)